 Thankfully, in addition to designing and manufacturing so many awesomely pleasurable devices, Lovense cares about their customers and their sexual health, and provides each of their toys with a handy-dandy reference guide on how and what to wash them with.

-This is as easy as it is serious; however you feel, whatever’s going on, you must—emphasis on the must—clean your toy before and after using it.
+This is as easy as it is serious; however you feel, whatever’s going on, you must—emphasis on the must—clean your toy before and after using it every single time.

-I know, I know, in the heat of the moment this is probably the last thing you want to do but, trust me, when talking about your health it’s better to be over cautious than under.
+In the heat of the moment, this is probably the last thing you want to do, but trust me, when talking about your health, it’s better to be overly cautious than under.

-So, please, make it an ingrained habit to automatically clean your Lovense product, even if you keep it in an airtight container, before you start and after you’re done.
+So, please, make it an ingrained habit to automatically clean your Lovense product—even if you keep it in an airtight container—before you start playing and after you’re done.

 Another health-related biggie—before using a Lovense or any other sextoy with someone else, put a condom on it!

-And before you ask, yes, I’m extremely serious about this as not doing so is practically a sure-fire guaranteed way to spread and contract those scary illnesses I mentioned.
+And before you ask, yes, I’m extremely serious about this as not doing so is practically a sure-fire guaranteed way to spread and contract those scary illnesses I mentioned earlier.

 Sure, you could wash, soap, wash, soap, and dry your toys between one person and the next, though whatever you use or however diligently you wash, it’s impossible to totally sterilize a sextoy—without destroying it in the process, that is.

-So if you want to sexually share and share alike, your Lovense product or products have a box of high quality condoms at the ready so everyone will have fun—and be safe.
+So if you want to sexually share your Lovense product or products, be sure to have a box of high quality condoms at the ready so everyone will have fun—and be safe.